lnthach/Mr-SEQL/README.md

 Our papers:

+Our recent work describing the use of sequence learning models (SEQL) and multiple symbolic representations (SAX, SFA) to produce accurate and interpretable time series classifiers:

 [Interpretable Time Series Classification using All-Subsequence Learning and Symbolic Representations in Time and Frequency Domains](https://arxiv.org/abs/1808.04022)

+Our prior work on adapting sequence learning for working with symbolic representation of time series (one fixed SAX representation and variable-length SAX words):
 [Time Series Classification by Sequence Learning in All-Subsequence Space](https://ieeexplore.ieee.org/document/7930038/)